Relevant information for competition participants:

 - A registration cannot be shared and is not transferable.
 NO EXCEPTIONS.

-- If you cancel your registration by December 16, 2025, you will receive a full refund, minus online transaction fees (approximately 5%).
+- If you cancel your registration by January 5, 2026, you will receive a full refund, minus online transaction fees (approximately 5%).

-- If you cancel your registration between December 16 and January 16, 2025, you will receive a 50% refund, minus online transaction fees (approximately 5%).
-Alternatively, you may choose to roll over your full registration fee to the 2026 event.
+- If you cancel your registration between January 6 and February 6, 2026, you will receive a 50% refund, minus online transaction fees (approximately 5%).
+Alternatively, you may choose to roll over your full registration fee to the 2027 event.

-*Exception: In cases of force majeure, a rollover to 2026 will be considered, provided you present supporting evidence.
+Exception: In cases of force majeure, a rollover to 2027 will be considered, provided you present supporting evidence.